Bridging Kolmogorov Complexity and Deep Learning: Asymptotically Optimal Description Length Objectives for Transformers: Introduction

 Building on the theory of Kolmogorov complexity and the computational universality of Transformers, we demonstrate the existence of \emph{asymptotically optimal} description length objectives for Transformers, with optimality guarantees analogous to those that hold for Kolmogorov complexity.
 Our theoretical framework therefore highlights a potential path forward for identifying description length objectives for neural networks that select for models offering greater compression -- and potentially greater generalization.
 Specifically, we develop the theory of asymptotically optimal description length measures for neural networks through the following contributions: \begin{itemize} \item We define \emph{universal two-part codes} for probabilistic models whose minimum description length for any data sample is provably optimal, up to an additive constant, relative to \emph{any} other two-part code.
 This framework circumvents the need for arbitrary domain-specific priors by leveraging the universal properties of Kolmogorov complexity.
-(Section 4) \item We prove the existence of \emph{asymptotically optimal families of codes for Transformers}, which are universal in the limit as resource bounds increase.
+(Section~\ref{sec:two-part-codes}) \item We prove the existence of \emph{asymptotically optimal families of codes for Transformers}, which are universal in the limit as resource bounds increase.
 This result is established via a new demonstration that Transformer encoders are computationally universal in their ability to represent any computable, rational-valued conditional probability distribution.
-(Section 4) \item We further prove that \emph{tractable and differentiable} objectives for Transformers can be asymptotically optimal, establishing this by constructing and analyzing a variational objective based on an adaptive Gaussian mixture prior.
-(Section 5) \item We provide \emph{empirical analysis} of the derived variational objective.
-Using a manually constructed solution for an algorithmic task, we show that our objective function selects for a highly compressible model with strong generalization.
+(Section~\ref{sec:two-part-codes}) \item We further prove that \emph{tractable and differentiable} objectives for Transformers can be asymptotically optimal, establishing this by constructing and analyzing a variational objective based on an adaptive Gaussian mixture prior.
+(Section~\ref{sec:variational-codes}) \item We analyze various codelength objectives \emph{empirically} and analytically.
+Using a manually constructed solution for an algorithmic task, we show that our variational objective selects for a highly compressible model with strong generalization.
 However, we find that standard optimizers fail to discover such low-complexity solutions from a random initialization, highlighting a key challenge for future work.
-(Section 6) \end{itemize}
+Additionally, we analytically derive asymptotic bounds for various alternative two-part codes.
+(Section~\ref{sec:experiments})